MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

   token_expires_at = 0001-01-01T00:00:00Z
   executor = "docker+machine"
 ```
-It is the most crucial part of the configuration where the executor is defined
+It is the most crucial part of the configuration where the executor is defined <br>
-`name = docker-machine`: We set the name of the runner to 'docker-machine'
+`name = docker-machine`: We set the name of the runner to 'docker-machine'<br>
-`limit = 10`: We set the max limit of the runner machines to spinup based on the maximum workload.
+`limit = 10`: We set the max limit of the runner machines to spinup based on the maximum workload.<br>
-`url = "https://gitlab.com/"`: It is the base url of the gitlab server that we are using for our project.
+`url = "https://gitlab.com/"`: It is the base url of the gitlab server that we are using for our project.<br>
-`id = 271545`: It is the id of the runner which is auto generated.
+`id = 271545`: It is the id of the runner which is auto generated.<br>
-`token`: It is the gitlab runner registratoin token that is generated in the server console and discussed in the previous step(2).
+`token`: It is the gitlab runner registratoin token that is generated in the server console and discussed in the previous step(2).<br>
-`executor = docker+machine`: It is the executor of the runner which also discussed in the previous section.
+`executor = docker+machine`: It is the executor of the runner which also discussed in the previous section.<br>

-** `runners.docker` configuration **
+**`runners.docker` configuration**
 ```
  [runners.cache]
     Type = "s3"